logzio/documentation/docs/user-guide/admin/sso/azure-sso.md

   ![Add application read all permission](https://dytvr9ot2sszz.cloudfront.net/logz-docs/sso-providers/azure/add-permission-group-jul3.png)

 Next, navigate to **Certificates & secrets** on the left side menu, and add a **New client secret**.
-Name the secret, for example, Logz.io Group Access, set the expiration date to the farthest option available, 24 months, and click the **Add** button.
+Name the secret, set the expiration date to the farthest option available, 24 months, and click the **Add** button.

-Navigate to **Overview**, located on the left side menu, copy the Application (client) ID and send it with the Secret you've created to **[Logz.io Support team](mailto:help@logz.io)**.
+Navigate to **Overview**, located on the left side menu, copy the **Application (client) ID** and send it with the Secret you've created to **[Logz.io Support team](mailto:help@logz.io)**.

-Once your connection has been updated and approved by Logz.io Support team, you and your team should be able to log in to Logz.io via the SSO connection (found in https://myapplications.microsoft.com/) regardless of the number of members in a group.
+Once your connection has been updated and approved by Logz.io Support team, you and your team should be able to log in to Logz.io via the SSO connection (found in [Apps dashboard](https://myapplications.microsoft.com/)) regardless of the number of members in a group.

 ### _(Optional)_ Restrict access to Logz.io to specific user groups